The submental approach is used to treat fractures of the anterior mandibular body and symphysis.

-An advantage to this approach is that the surgeon can easily inspect the lingual surface of the mandible to assure optimal reduction of the fracture in this region.
+An advantage of this approach is that the surgeon can easily inspect the mandible's lingual surface to assure optimal reduction.
 There are no major neurovascular structures in the submental area.

-Variations in incision: A) Following curvature of anterior mandible B) Hidden in submental skin crease
+The following variations can be used A) Following the curvature of the anterior mandible B) Hidden in the submental skin crease

-According to the anatomy and surgical preference, both techniques offer adequate access to this area.
+According to the anatomy and surgical preference, both techniques offer adequate access to the submental region.

 2. Skin incision